KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp
-	:start-after: XR_DOCS_TAG_BEGIN_CreateActionSet
+	:start-after: XR_DOCS_TAG_BEGIN_CreateAction Set
-	:end-before: XR_DOCS_TAG_END_CreateActionSet
+	:end-before: XR_DOCS_TAG_END_CreateAction Set
 	:dedent: 0

-An ActionSet is a group of actions that apply in a specific context.
-You might have an ActionSet for when your XR game is showing a pause menu or control panel, and a different ActionSet for in-game.
-There might even be different
-ActionSets for different situations in an XR application: rowing in a boat, climbing a cliff, and so on.
+An Action Set is a group of actions that apply in a specific context.
+You might have an Action Set for when your XR game is showing a pause menu or control panel, and a different Action Set for in-game.
+There might be different Action Sets for different situations in an XR application: rowing in a boat, climbing a cliff, and so on.
-So you can create multiple ActionSets, but we only need one for this example.
-The ActionSet is created with a name, and a localized string for its description.
+So you can create multiple Action Sets, but we only need one for this example.
+The Action Set is created with a name, and a localized string for its description.
 Now add:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp